Glenncroles/My-Projects/README.md

 # My-Projects
 A collection of my Code

-> Except for my Java stuff aparently I delted them
+> Except for my Java stuff aparently I deleted them